I consider THE MONKS to be a German band, so see there… K-O).

 Robert Tannock writes: „It’s nice to know that someone remembers us.
 You were right we only recorded two singles, as after this we came home although we still had a recording contract.
 This was due to the fact that I was ill and needed a rest.
 About three years ago we were on Sky tv show called „Beat Beat Beat“, which was recorded in Gemany around 1965 backing an American singer called Gene Williams.
 A friend saw it and taped one of the songs: Under The Boardwalk.
 We also did another tv show in1966 on ARD 1.
 Programm, but I cannot remember the name of the programme.
 We were miming to our record Too Late Now.
 We toured Germany for about 36 months in total, and played in such places as Frankfurt K52, the Weindorf club, also Mainz, Cafe Dehos.
 Hannover, Darmstadt, Star-Club in Karlsruhe and Duisburg being some of the cities.
 We met Rolf Wittman in Waldorf, if I remember correctly, and played with The Searchers there… or was it Beibesheim?
 The name of the club maybe was Waldorf.
 When we came back to Scotland, the band split up.
 I went on to play in new bands for a further 25 years.
 Is it possible you can trace the recordings of these tv shows as I would love to get a copy of them, I do not mind paying for these.
 Perhaps this is impossible after all those years.“

-The VIPs-Stadthalle Bremen (vlnr Greg Ridley, Luther Grosvenor, Mike Harrison)
+The VIPs-Stadthalle Bremen (vlnr Greg Ridley, Frank Kenyon, Mike Harrison)